Toxoplasmosis during pregnancy: risks and foods to avoid

 Risks for the fetus

-However, if the parasite crosses the placenta and reaches the fetus, complications can arise.
-LIn this case, the child develops congenital toxoplasmosis, which carries many risks.
+On the other hand, if the parasite crosses the placenta and reaches the fetus, complications can arise.
+The child then develops congenital toxoplasmosis, which carries many risks.

-The main complication detected in babies is chorioretinitis.
+The main complication detected in the baby is chorioretinitis.
 This condition is characterized by inflammation of the choroid (one of the three membranes of the eye) and damage to the retina.
 It can appear after birth, in adolescence and even in adulthood.

 If you're planning to have a baby, you need to have a toxoplasmosis serology test to find out if you've already contracted the disease.
 Is the result positive?
-If so, you're safe, unless you're immunocompromised.
+In this case, there's no risk, unless you're immunocompromised.
 Negative result?
 Then you're not immune, and you'll need to remain vigilant.

 A pregnant woman who has not been immunized against toxoplasmosis will be prescribed a monthly blood test by her gynecologist or midwife.
 This will enable her to find out whether she has encountered the parasite during pregnancy, and to set up an appropriate medical treatment to prevent her child from becoming infected.